 Postscript, July 9, 2012.
 Hindsight is such a great teacher, bringing the gifts of perspective and insight.

-When I look back on the time when I originally wrote this post a year and a half ago, I can see that I was stressed about selling my house, moving, and starting a new contract job.
+When I look back on the time when I originally wrote this post a year and a half ago, I can see that I was stressed.
+I was selling my house, moving, and starting a new contract job.
 That’s when I got sick.

 Stress weakens the immune system.
 If it goes on too long, you can suffer from adrenal depletion or exhaustion.

 That happened to me this spring.
-I had just just studied very hard for and then passed the national certification exam for massage and bodywork, and I was stressing about money and work.
+I had just just studied for and passed the national certification exam for massage and bodywork, not exercising or resting enough, and I was stressing about money and work.
 A friend suddenly showed distinct signs of mental illness, which freaked me out.
-I experienced a fight-or-flight reaction, which means the adrenals are producing copious amounts of stress hormones, keeping the sympathetic nervous system activated.
+I experienced a fight-or-flight reaction, which means the adrenals are producing copious amounts of stress hormones that keep the sympathetic nervous system dominant.

-I took another contract job at a technology company, working in a group that was experiencing a lot of chaos, with an hour-long commute.
-Much stress and misery.
+I took different contract job at a technology company, working in a group that was experiencing a lot of chaos, with an hour-long commute.
+Much more stress and misery.

 No wonder, when I saw my acupuncturist after the job ended, she told me I was suffering from adrenal exhaustion.

-She advised me to take over-the-counter rhodiola and eleuthero as directed on the bottles to recover from the adrenal exhaustion.
+She advised me to take over-the-counter high quality rhodiola and eleuthero as directed on the bottles to recover from the adrenal exhaustion.
 I’ve been doing that for about a month now, and I feel much better.
+(These are also listed on my Products I Recommend page.)

-As a massage therapist, obviously I recommend frequent massage to help the body carry less stress.
-A relaxing massage helps the nervous system begin to regulate itself again instead of being stuck in sympathetic mode.
-This helps you recover from stress more quickly and experience the deep relaxation (and strong immune system, better digestion, better sleep, stronger sex drive, more playful attitude) that occur when the parasympathetic nervous system comes back online.
+As a massage therapist, I recommend frequent massage to help the body release stress and tension.
+A relaxing massage helps the nervous system begin to regulate itself again instead of being stuck in sympathetic mode, which helps you recover from stress more quickly and experience the deep relaxation (and strong immune system, better digestion, better sleep, stronger sex drive, more playful attitude) that occur when the parasympathetic nervous system comes back online.
+I also recommend Epsom salt baths for stress relief.